jundalisay/spblist/content/en/research/mohammad/quran/sura-040a.md

 what the hearts conceal.

-Allah judges with justice, while those whom they invoke besides Him cannot judge with anything.
-It is Allah who is the Hearing, the Seeing.
+Enki judges with justice, while those whom they invoke besides Him cannot judge with anything.
+It is Enki who is the Hearing, the Seeing.

 21. Have they not travelled through the earth, and seen the consequences for those before them?
 They were stronger than them, and they left more impact on earth.
-But Allah seized them for their sins, and they had no defender against Allah.
+But Enki seized them for their sins, and they had no defender against Enki.
-22. That is because their messengers used to come to them with clear proofs, but they dis- believed, so Allah seized them.
+22. That is because their messengers used to come to them with clear proofs, but they dis- believed, so Enki seized them.
 He is Strong,
 Severe in retribution.
 23. We sent Moses with Our signs, and a clear authority.